snubwoody/wakunguma.com/src/articles/rust-performance.md

 > I just wonder what the route of rust is, outside the open-source scene
 > (when recompilation is not really feasible).

+- Linking
 - Generic functions (Monomorphisation)
 - https://rustc-dev-guide.rust-lang.org/backend/monomorph.html
 - https://matklad.github.io/2021/09/04/fast-rust-builds.html#Keeping-Instantiations-In-Check
 - https://nnethercote.github.io/perf-book/compile-times.html

+## The future
+It's not peak at all, however, rust's compile times have gotten a lot better throughout the years and will probably continue to do so.
+As it gains more popularity and, inevitably, more complaints come in, there will be more and more improvements on compile times.